 This set the stage for Tratalos to make history as the first batsman (AFAIK) to make both a royal duck (out first ball to the first ball of the innings) and a laughing duck (out first ball to the last ball of the innings) in the same innings.

-With his first ball a wide and the second comfortably negotiated, Tratalos avoided the ignominy of bookending the Dalkey innings with a pair of golden duck (a king pair).
+With his first ball a wide and the second comfortably negotiated, Tratalos avoided the ignominy of bookending the Dalkey innings with a pair of golden ducks (a king pair).

-However the required run rate was now creeping over 10 an over.
+However the required run rate was now creeping above 10 an over.